At a glance: Learn how to automatically share data from AppsFlyer to Mixpanel, a product analytics platform.

 The integration between AppsFlyer and Mixpanel enables you to import the Acquisition Campaign information from AppsFlyer to Mixpanel.

-Some media sources restrict sharing data with 3rd parties.
-AppsFlyer cannot share user level data of users acquired through these media sources with 3rd party platforms or services.
-All installs from such media sources are therefore sent as organic.
+Some media sources restrict sharing data with third parties.
+AppsFlyer doesn't share user-level data of users acquired through these media sources with third-party platforms or services.
+Installs from these media sources are sent as organic.

 Setting up mixpanel